 Erica Holland-Toll, Executive Chef of Stanford Flavor Lab

-Erica joined R&DE Stanford Dining in September 2015 as the Executive Chef of Schwab Executive Dining where she leads the culinary team at the executive dining program rated #1 in the world for over eight years by the Financial Times.
+Erica joined R&DE Stanford Dining in September 2015 as the Executive Chef of Schwab Executive Dining where she led the culinary team at the executive dining program rated #1 in the world for over eight years by the Financial Times.
 In 2016, she took over as Executive Chef at Arrillaga Family Dining.
 In 2017, she became Executive Chef of Stanford Flavor Lab, R&DE Stanford Dining's new space where students and staff can be educated, expand their knowledge and enhance their food, beverage and culinary literacy.
 Here, she develops forward-thinking eating experiences, and new and exciting menus which support R&DE Stanford Dining's ethos and values.

 Growing up in the small Northern California town of Arnold, Chef Erica Holland-Toll enjoyed the benefits of a mother who grew her own vegetables, made candies, cookies, preserves and baked bread.
 When Erica left home to attend the University of Nevada, Las Vegas, it was as a psychology major, but she soon realized she spent all of her time cooking instead of studying.
 “When I moved to Las Vegas I didn’t realize how much my mother’s cooking and philosophies on food had impacted my life,” she recalls.
 “All I could think about was food.
 It was a major turning point.”